 singletrack and enjoy the ride along some amazingly scenic terrain down to then along the east rim of the Rio Grande Gorge, several scenic viewpoints can be found a few steps off the trail.

-After nearly nine miles of singletrack, look for another trail branching off to the right, this leads to a lookout atop the cliffs above your starting point.
+After nearly nine miles of singletrack, look for another trail branching off to the right (there is a cairn), this leads to a lookout atop the cliffs above your starting point.
 Enjoy the views, then ride onto the Horsethief Rio Hondo Spur

 , climb a steep 100' hike-a-bike section up to the Horsethief BLM Boundary Road

 Variations of this route can lengthen or shorten your ride by using the several dirt roads that connect sections of the singletrack loop.

 Who stole John Dunn's horse after a drunken fight on a cold August night in 1893?
 Some old stories say the thief was buried out on this mesa.
 Dunn was a rugged, surly hustler and a horse thief himself.
 After running from the law in Texas where he was sentenced to a life behind bars, he hitched a ride to New Mexico during the peak of the 1880's gold rush.
 Following the mining boom he invested in saloons and brothels in Elizabethtown and Red River, and eventually made his way to Taos.
 Noticing an opportunity to profit from the few routes to and from town Dunn purchased land and bridges at the two Rio Grande crossings.
 A flood destroyed them and he built a new bridge near the current site in Arroyo Hondo and a hotel nearby.
 He rigged the stagecoach times so it was convenient for travelers to stay at his hotel rather than ride the two+ hours to Taos after nightfall.
 The original bridge in Hondo was also wiped out by a flood, old support structures can be seen along the banks of the river.